gshearer/hodlgreed/README.md

 # ;;set
 - Allows you to change greed, buy_at_or_below price, adjust, stoploss, and buyat variables.
-- You can also suspend trading with: ;;set hodl on or resume trading with: ;;set hodl off
+- To suspend trading: ;;set hodl on
-- You can also set 'getout' mode which will cause the bot to suspend trading AFTER the next sell.
+- To suspend trading AFTER the next sell: ;;set getout on
+- To suspend trading AFTER a stoploss: ;;set hodl_after_stoploss on

 # Acknowledgements
 - HUGE Thank you to Mike van Rossum the original author of Gekko.